txr13/zfs-dr/README.md

 Future goals for development (in no particular order):
 - Put the configuration variables into a separate config file with better inline documentation.
-- Split the script into two parts.
-(Cron won't execute a job if a previous incarnation is still executing.
-Compression and encryption of larger pools can take a while, particularly on the monthly snapshot, so it would be useful to have a small script which cron can execute to take the snapshots.
-The small script can then fork off the compression / encryption / archive management script before dying.
-This will allow cron to call it again the next day while the previous snapshots is still being processed.)